thomasceglie/JEU-JS-G16/README.md

 ##### `onLeaveScreen`

 Detect the collision between an element and the border of the screen, and executes the given action.
+Set the third parameter to true if you need the element to be completly outside of the screen to trigger the action.

 ```
 var character = document.getElementById('character');
 oxo.elements.onLeaveScreen(character, function() {
   // Character is leaving the screen
-});
+}, true);
 ```

 ##### `onLeaveScreenOnce`